Shippable/admiral/releaseNotes/master.md

 - **Added SASL support for Freenode IRC**: Adding SASL support enables Freenode IRC servers to receive messages from a Shippable installation running on AWS infrastructure without any authentication failure.
 - **Updated AWS SDK**: We've updated the version of the AWS SDK used in managed deploy jobs to make newer AWS features available as "passthrough" `dockerOptions`.
+- **Updated some internal dependencies**: We've updated the versions of some of the dependencies we use internally.
+No noticeable changes are expected.

 ## Fixes